group training — where development becomes performance

-It is the core development environment of the academy.
+Group training is the core development environment of the CCSA system.

 Every group format (Group Player Development, Group Game Application, and Group Performance Blocks) follows the same Player Development methodology used in 1-on-1 sessions, adapted to a small, competitive setting.